 Car Seat Expiration Dates

 Below are several tables including expiration date guidelines from five top car seat manufacturers, including Graco, Britax, Chicco, Evenflo, and Safety 1st.
 Expiration date indications and user guide links are listed for each brands’ infant car seats, convertible seats, and boosters.
-Remember, be sure to check out our annual reviews of infant car seats, convertible car seats, booster car seats, and over 75 baby product review categories!
+Remember, be sure to check out our annual reviews of the best infant car seats, the best convertible car seats, best booster car seats, and over 75 baby product review categories!
 These are current for 2019, and we will continue to update them as new models emerge and expiration ranges change.

 Graco Infant Car Seat Expiration Dates and Owners Manuals